 6. Eliminate fluff words

 - Again, fluff words do not equal quality content.

 - Words such as ‘very’, ‘rather’, ‘actually’ often does nothing to sentences – they don’t add any extra value.

 - Instead, they just make sentences longer than they’re supposed to.

 7. The Rule of 3

 - The rule of three is a writing principle based on the idea that humans process information through pattern recognition.

-- If you are summarising something, do it in 3 bullet points
+- If summarising a topic, do it in 3 bullet points regarding 3 different subtopics.

 8. Don’t overwrite

-- So make sure you focus on the message.
+- Be equally sure to focus on the message.